robtimus/fifo-process-queue/README.md

 To create a queue in FIFO post-processing mode, provide not only a processor function (see above), but also a post-processor function.
 This function must take one argument:
 * The data to process.
 This is the data that was pushed onto the queue.

+In addition, the maximum number of concurrenty processed pieces of data can be given (at least 1).
+If this is omitted the queue will not impose any limits.

 Example:
 ```js
 var FIFOProcessQueue = require('fifo-process-queue');